alexander-nolan/github-actions-lab/github-actions.md

 ## Lab Steps

+### 0. Setup
+- fork the repo
+- create a new workflow from the .github/workflows/terraform-plan-apply.yml file

 ### 1. Setting Up GitHub Secrets (10 mins)
 Learn how to securely store credentials:
 1. Navigate to your repository settings